 Nikau Bay Camp(km342)-Taiharuru Estuary/Tidesong B&B (km371)

-He invited me into his place for coffee and toast in the morning, so another nice treat.
+He invited me into his place for coffee and toast in the morning, another nice treat.
 He is a great conversationalist and host.
 I checked out more of his land, complete with kayaks, a garden, and egg-laying chooks.
-He has a really sweet view of the estaury from his house and just lots going for the whole place.
+He has a really sweet view of the estuary from his house and just lots going for the whole place.
 I was on the fence about staying another day so that I could go kayaking up the river but felt my itchy feet again.
-Damian and Steffan were moving on so I went too.
+Damian and Steffen were moving on so I went too.

 We passed through 7km of gravel road, then 4km of nice track along a few rivers and the Mackerel forest, a logging area.
 Back on a road again, I had just caught up to Damian at a point where a car was stopped.
 A man came out of the bush (he was removing invasive plants) and immediately invited us up to his house for cold drinks.
 We followed Derrick home like stray animals and met his lovely partner Ann.
 She brought out a huge tray of plums (from their tree) and orange slices and we sat at their porch table, trying not to stuff our faces too fast.
 I kept eating plum after plum, they were so good and I so starved for fresh fruit.
 (I hoped there would be a bathroom near where I was going next.)
 We had a wonderful conversation with them and then they gave us a tour of their garden.
 They like having TA hikers visit as they can meet people from all over the world.
 They have even put a sign down on the road inviting walkers up to their house.
 This is a good example of an invaluable experience that would be missed by hitching the road sections.
 I’m so glad that we stopped since it is just one more magical encounter with the locals to add to my growing list.
 Derrick, Ann and Damian.
 See the big tray of plums?
-I didn’t eat them all.
+I didn’t eat them all but wanted to.